Brenton Butler case: Case

 In May 2000, two tourists from Georgia were accosted outside the Ramada Inn on University Boulevard.
 Mary Ann Stephens was shot in the head in front of her husband and the killer fled.
 During the subsequent investigation, police picked up Butler, a 15-year-old student at Englewood High School who was on his way to submit a job application to a local Blockbuster Video.
 Butler was brought to the victim's husband, who identified him as the killer.

-Police brought Butler in for questioning, and he confessed to the murder, both orally and in writing, in front of at least two detectives.
+Police brought Butler in for questioning, and he allegedly confessed to the murder, both orally and in writing, in front of at least two detectives.
 State Attorney Harry Shorstein decided to prosecute the case.
-During the trial, however, Butler testified that two detectives involved in the investigation, including Michael Glover, son of the then current Sheriff Nat Glover, had intimidated and physically abused him into confessing.
+During the trial, however, Butler testified that two detectives involved in the investigation, including Michael Glover, son of the then Sheriff Nat Glover, had intimidated and physically abused him into confessing.

 Butler was represented by Patrick McGuinness and Ann Finnell, two attorneys from the public defenders office.
 They supplied a photograph of Butler with bruises on his face, which they claimed was the result of the interrogation.
 The jury deliberated for less than an hour before finding Butler not guilty; one juror later cited the testimony about the interrogation as one of the key factors in their decision.
 State Attorney Shorstein and Jacksonville Sheriff Glover took the unusual steps of apologizing to Butler and re-opening the case of two unrelated suspects.
 However, Michael Glover denied the allegations against him, and Shorstein said there was no evidence that Butler had been physically abused during the interrogation.